 My daughter Sofie has been diagnosed with surface dyslexia.
 She reverses b/d, p/q, the letters j and g, and reads words like ‘rat’ as ‘tar.’
 She even reverses numbers.

-When I first learned my daughter was struggling in school, I was heartbroken.
+I was heartbroken when I first learned my daughter was struggling in school.
 I didn’t want to believe it.
 Learning that Sofie had dyslexia was devastating.
 There is nothing in the parenting manuals to prepare one for this.

-We have tried a number of treatments but none have helped.
+We have tried several treatments, but none have helped.
 I have heard about the Edublox system, and we are hoping it will also benefit our daughter.

 We are desperate, especially since her IQ is in the superior range.